visgl/deck.gl/docs/get-started/getting-started.md

 `MAPBOX_ACCESS_TOKEN` is the Mapbox token.
 For most examples shipped with deck.gl, geospatial data is rendered on top of Mapbox-powered basemap.
 Mapbox requires users to provide an access token before they serve map tiles to user's browsers.

-For more information about map token read the sections about [Using with Mapbox](/docs/get-started/using-with-mapbox-gl.md).
+For more information about map token read the sections about [Using with Mapbox GL](/docs/get-started/using-with-mapbox-gl.md).